-Walk-Ups: Please walk around the sidewalk, following the loop/avocado.
-You will not cross traffic.
+Walk-Ups: You will cross Harris Parkway at the crosswalk, then cross at the north end of the avocado.
+Please ensure to respect the directions of the staff members working the crosswalks.
 Form a line at the side door with the sign "Welcome Walk-Ups!"
 Scholars will enter the building through the side door.